jtaghiyar/kronos_docs/source/guides/guides.rst

 .. warning::

-    As I said, EBS volumes persist after cluster termination.
-    Therefore, they continue to cost money as long as they exist.
+    Because EBS volumes persist after cluster termination, they will continue to cost you.
-    Don't forget about them.
+    Be sure not to forget about them.

 StarCluster offers handy commands for creating new EBS volumes.
 Here, we are creating a 1-TB volume called "awesome\_study\_volume".
 This process can take a while, depending on the size of your volume; it took 17 minutes when I ran it.